perticascatalin/Research/RelationalPROG/in_depth.md

 - a texture
 - conjuctions of physical objects

-The second step is to examine how the make the object extraction question dependent.
-Questions are processed word-by-word (list of integers assigned to words) by an LSTM and the final state (an embedding of the question) is passed on to the RN together with the objects pair.

-From my understanding, these triples are batched through an MLP for learning a relational function (which pairs of objects are relevant), then these are aggregated in a second MLP that provides the answer to the question.
-Finally, the information about what constitues objects and how to parse the question is backpropagated in the CNN and in the LSTM.

-Sample open source [code](https://github.com/clvrai/Relation-Network-Tensorflow) applying RN to the Sort-of-CLEVR dataset.

 |Image/Dataset|Question/Answer|
 |:-----:|:-------------:|
 |![Sort-of-CLEVR](https://raw.githubusercontent.com/perticascatalin/Research/master/RelationalPROG/images/sort_of_clevr.png)| What is the color of the nearest object to the yellow object?|